2012 Volvo S60 Expert Review:Autoblog

 Volvo invented that center stack that's like a thin wall with storage space behind it.
 The face of the wall is like a neat keyboard, with dials and buttons mostly for radio tuning that are easy to understand and use.

-There have been a lot of suspension changes for this new S60, which was tested on old roads in the UK.
-Shorter stiffer springs, and stiffer bushings.
+The S60 was tested on old roads in the UK, and the Dynamic suspension developed there.
+In 2011, shorter stiffer springs and stiffer bushings than before.
 More travel in the shock absorbers.
-New suspension components, working with front MacPherson struts and rear multi links.
-A new steering column with faster steering ratio.
+New suspension components, working with front MacPherson struts and rear multi links, and a quicker steering ratio.

-There are three chassis choices.
-Our test S60 was equipped with the standard Dynamic Chassis, but there's a Touring Chassis with softer shock absorbers, not that the ride in our S60 was too firm, because it wasn't.
-But some people might want a cushy ride more than they care about precise cornering.
-The third available chassis is Volvo's FOUR-C, or Continuously Controlled Chassis Concept, which is active, meaning sensors change the settings depending on the road and driving style.
+A more sophisticated choice for the T6 is Volvo's FOUR-C, or Continuously Controlled Chassis Concept, which is active, meaning sensors change the settings depending on the road and driving style.
 The driver can set Comfort, Sport and Advanced.

 Options As Tested

-Premium Package ($1500) with power moonroof, power front passenger seat, Xenon headlamps; Climate Package ($800) with heated front seats, heated windshield washer nozzles, rain-sensor wipers, headlight washers, interior air quality system; Multimedia Package ($2700) with 650-watt Dolby Surround Sound 12-speaker audio system, navigation system, split-lens rearview camera; Technology Package ($2100) with pedestrian detection with full auto brake, adaptive cruise control, collision warning with full auto brake, distance alert, alert driver control, lane departure warning; Metallic paint ($550).
+Climate Package ($800) with heated front seats, heated windshield washer nozzles, rain-sensor wipers, headlight washers, interior air quality system; Multimedia Package ($2700) with 650-watt Dolby Surround Sound 12-speaker audio system, navigation system, split-lens rearview camera.

 FIND A GREAT USED CAR